druths/xp/docs/manual/source/pipeline_design.rst

 Configuring data prefixing
 ##########################

-The flex system provides an easy way to create and access files and directories within the pipelines namespace.
+The xp system provides an easy way to create and access files and directories within the pipelines namespace.
 The namespace can be either a file prefix name or a directory (see :ref:`data_namespacing` for details).
 The ``prefix`` command is used to configure this option for a given pipeline.